Slevinski/slevinski.github.io/series/university-of-iowa/entries/lab-home/handout.md

 ## Recommended framing for conversation

-The strongest framing for a PI conversation is:
+The clearest framing for a PI conversation is:

 - this is a practical first move
 - the work already has immediate utility
 - the placement lowers friction for everything that follows
 - outside support can grow around the lab home
 - the PI does not need to solve the entire future on day one

-The weakest framing would be:

-- leading with the full future vision before establishing the first small step
-- making the ask sound emotionally large or administratively vague
-- asking people to believe in the entire infrastructure future before they can understand the immediate value

 The order matters.